cjreilly/e15/InternetNodegraphService/README.md

  app developer can *create* a new URL on the proxy system and *reuse* it for the hundreds of different robot addresses.
  Then all the developer needs to do is program the touchscreen gesture system to initiate the same request with those addresses.
 The app, deployed to other users, is an immediate multi-user control environment.

+#### Create
+  The creator enters the full URL.
+It is separated by parts.
+The system creates three records:
+  + A PathIDX record with a unique identifier and a path string.
+  + A QueryIDX record with a unique identifier and a query string.
+  + A Path record with the tag string, the PathIDX index, the QueryIDX index, the port number, and an optional destroy_on record.

+  The initial tag string is I=[ServerIDX.id]:[Path.port]:[PathIDX.id]:[QueryIDX.id].

+  The information density is increased with lookup tables ServerIDX, PathIDX, and QueryIDX.
+An example for the first record is I="1:80:1:1".
+Maximum length is expected for 5-digit hosts, 5-digit ports, 6-digit paths, and 6-digit queries.

+#### Reuse

+#### Delete

 ### Issues
  + The URL, if intercepted, is easily reproducible.